oracle-quickstart/oci-jenkins/README.md

 http_port | Port for HTTP traffic to Jenkins. jnlp_port | Port for Jenkins master-to-slave communication between instances. plugins | List of plugins to pre-install on the master instance.

-## Contributing

-This project is open source.
-Oracle appreciates any contributions that are made by the open source community.

-## License

-Copyright (c) 2018, Oracle and/or its affiliates.
-All rights reserved.

-Licensed under the Universal Permissive License 1.0 or Apache License 2.0.

-See [LICENSE](/LICENSE.txt) for more details.